-An integral part of the teaching and assessment strategy is the use of case studies, problem solving, formative assessments and practical and lab and gym-based activities.
-Each assessment item has published specific marking criteria contained in the module booklet given to students at the beginning of the module
+An integral part of the teaching and assessment strategy for this course is the use of case studies, problem solving, formative assessments and practical and lab and gym-based activities.
+Each assessment item has published specific marking criteria contained in the module booklet given to students at the beginning of the module which aligns with the UW Generic assessment criteria

-The assessment for this course has been considered holistically and adheres to the principles set out in the DCT Assessment for HE Programmes policy document (https://www.dudleycol.ac.uk/Portals/0/downloads/assessment-for-heprogrammes.pdf?ver=2018-11-13-161039-593) and aligns with UW University's Assessment Policy.
-It is integral to the course design and ensures the relationship between the course and module learning outcomes, content.
+The assessment for this course aligns with UW University's Assessment Policy.
+It is integral to the course design and ensures the relationship between the course and module learning outcomes and content.
 The range of assessment methods and tasks ensure a balanced, authentic and progressive assessment approach to evaluate student learning.
 Assessments at level 4 will include essays and reports that reflect knowledge and understanding, concepts and issues, problem-based learning tasks, case studies planning, delivering and critically reflecting on practice; at level 5 a more independent approach with an emphasis on researching, developing and applying knowledge in different contexts; analysis of case studies; project work and work-based learning.
-There is also a strong formative element, or preliminary assessments, which can give feedback to a final, summative assignment at the end for each module.
-Each assessment item has published specific marking and grade criteria contained in the Module Booklet given to students.
-Detailed Assignment Briefs and diagnostic feedback are also integral to the assessment approach.
+There is also a strong formative element which provides feedback to inform a final summative assignment at the end for each module.
+Each assessment item has published specific marking and grade criteria contained in the Module Outline given to students.
+Detailed Assignment Briefs and diagnostic feedback are also integral to the assessment approach